 This recipe is the best shortbread I ever had!
-Filled with quince paste, it is unbelievable crunchy due to the genius idea of adding an egg yolk to the dough.
+Filled with quince paste (or your favorite jam), it is unbelievably crunchy due to the genius idea of adding an egg yolk to the dough.
 Almost too good to be true it can be made in advance.

 This is no ordinary shortbread recipe.